-The nearest neighbor interpolation (NNI) is a very simple interpolation approach.
+The nearest neighbour interpolation (NNI) is a straightforward interpolation approach.
 Recall that interpolation seeks for a given sample of observations \(\{z_1, z_2,..., z_n\}\) at locations \(\{x_1, x_2,..., x_n\}\) to estimate the value \(z\) at some new point \(\mathbf x\).

-The NNI approach uses the value \(z_i\) that is closest to \(\mathbf x\).
+The NNI approach uses the value \(z_i\) closest to \(\mathbf x\).
 Thus, the algorithm seeks to find \(i\) such that \(\vert \mathbf x_i - \mathbf x \vert\) is minimized, then the estimate of \(z\) is \(z_i\).

-It should be noted that the set of closest points to \(\mathbf x_i\) forms a Thiessen poylgon, also known as Voronoi polygon.
+It should be noted that the set of closest points to \(\mathbf x_i\) forms a Thiessen polygon, also known as Voronoi polygon.
 The technique used to compute these polygons is referred to as Delauny triangulation.
 Such a particular polygon corresponds to a region consisting of all points closer to \(\mathbf x_i\) than to any other \(\mathbf x\).

-In R the dismo package, which relies on the deldir package, provides the voronoi() function to create Voronoi polygons for a set of points.
-The input points data set is either a SpatialPoints class object or a two column matrix with x and y coordinates.
+In R, the dismo package, which relies on the deldir package, provides the voronoi() function to create Voronoi polygons for a set of points.
+The input points data set is either a SpatialPoints class object or a two-column matrix with x and y coordinates.

-In order to showcase the function we generate 25 random data points, build Thiessen polygons and plot them.
+In order to showcase the function, we generate 25 random data points, build Thiessen polygons and plot them.

 library(dismo)